devtut/generate/docs/php/unicode-support-in-php.md

 ---
-metaTitle: "Unicode Support in PHP"
+metaTitle: "PHP - Unicode Support in PHP"
 description: "Converting Unicode characters using PHP, Converting Unicode characters to their numeric value and/or HTML entities using PHP, Intl extention for Unicode support"
 ---